Fire Risk Assessment

 9.—(1) The responsible person must make a suitable and sufficient assessment of the risks to which relevant persons are exposed for the purpose of identifying the general fire precautions he needs to take to comply with the requirements and prohibitions imposed on him by or under this Order.

 The above applies if you are an employer, owner or occupier of a business or industrial premises, or if you have some control over any commercial premises then you have a legal responsibility to have a fire risk assessment in place.
-The assessment needs to be completed by a competent person.
+The fire safety assessment needs to be completed by a competent person.

 The Complete Fire Solutions Fire Risk Assessment

 To carry out a suitable and sufficient Fire Safety Assessment we would need to physically walk the site entering every cupboard, storeroom, work area, plant room, accessible voids etc. An external inspection of the building is also made.

 We would need to see the certificates of inspection or maintenance records for the following where you have them: